Pasta with Chickpeas (Pasta e Ceci)

 How to make pasta with chickpeas

-• Stir in chickpeas, diced potato, rosemary, tomato paste.
+• Stir in chickpeas, diced potato, rosemary, and tomato paste.

 Top view of a white Dutch oven full of chickpeas and diced potatoes.